MyScript/MyScriptJS/README.md

 ## Building MyScriptJS

-:warning: Master refers to the 4.0.0 version.
+:warning: Master refers to 4.0.x versions of the lib.
 Consider branch 1.2.x for previous versions of MyScriptJS.

 Instructions to build the project are given in [SETUP.md](SETUP.md) file.